MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/plan-grouping.md

 > [!NOTE]
 > If you're only using Intune for Education, you can confirm current assignments by navigating to **Groups** and select the group **All Devices** or **All Users** – **Settings** – **Windows device settings** or **iOS device settings**.

-##### Default Intune for Education policies
+##### Default policies for Education tenants

-When Intune licenses are added to an Education tenant for the first time, a set of default policies are created and can be viewed in the Configuration policies list in the Intune admin center.
+When Intune licenses are added to an Education tenant for the first time, a set of default policies are created.
+These policies can be viewed in the Configuration policies list in the Intune admin center.
 This is a list of policies that are created by default:

 - **Devices** – **Windows** – **Configuration**
   - Default Policies for EDU